WA9ONY/Pico-RP2040/README101.md

 <img align="center" width="600" height="338" src="/Images/PicoVsys1_600.png">
 </p>

+Above image is the Raspberry Pi Pico with power supplied to Vsys pin 39 and ground pin 38.

 Test conditions
   + No other circuits attached to the Pico.
   + Test program [main.py](Project145/main.py) cycles the onboard LED on for 5 seconds and then off for 5 seconds.
   + Test data [VsysMw.ods](Project145/VsysMw.ods)

-Power to Vsys pin 39 and ground pin 38.

-Vsys goes directly to the Pico voltage regulator.

-Vsys: 1.8 V to 5.5 V.
+  + Vsys: 1.8 V to 5.5 V.

 <p align="center">
 <img align="center" width="779" height="295" src="/Images/PicoPowerchain.png">